tomwhartung/todos-bogotobogo_com-source/README.md

 #### Installing express on Ubuntu 16.04

-Run these commands as root:
+To install express on Ubuntu 16.04, run these commands as root:

 ```
 // npm install express             // I do not think this is needed